 We maintain a system of corporate governance which is focused on ensuring efficient business operations while improving administrative transparency in order to earn the trust, as well as satisfy the expectations, of society.

 At Polyplastics, we have applied the “three lines of defense” approach, which is widely used in internal control, to compliance.
-The three lines of defense can be roughly sorted between “Operations departments,” “Administrative departments” and “Internal auditing departments,” and each of these performs specific defense functions tailored to their role.
-In FY2020, these three lines of defense were introduced into three areas representing high compliance-related risk (quality-related fraud, subcontractor-related legal impropriety, harassment prevention).
+The three lines of defense can be roughly sorted between “Operations departments,” “Administrative departments” and “Internal audit departments,” and each of these performs specific defense functions tailored to their role.

-In order to enable the continuation of our business activities in the event of a crisis, such as an anticipated Nankai trough earthquake or an earthquake whose epicenter is directly below Tokyo, we have created a Business Continuity Plan (basic BCP document), as well as a variety of manuals.
+At Polyplastics, in order to enable the continuation of our business activities in the event of a crisis, such as an anticipated Nankai trough earthquake or an earthquake whose epicenter is directly below Tokyo, we have created a Business Continuity Plan (basic BCP document), as well as a variety of manuals.
+Furthermore, in FY2021, we also developed a new BCP for dealing with temporary suspension of production at our plant in Malaysia.
 We make sure that employees are familiar with both the BCP and manuals so that, when a crisis does arise, business operations can continue with as little interruption as possible.

 We have established the Internal Control Basic Policy to use as a guide for ensuring suitable business management.
-In addition, our group companies conduct self-check each year, and at the end of the term all divisions and group companies are asked to submit a report which confirms the effectiveness of internal control within each organization.
+In addition, our group companies conduct self-check each year, and all divisions and group companies are asked to submit a report which confirms the effectiveness of internal control within each organization.
 We also regularly conduct internal audits to evaluate the effectiveness of internal control, and we are working together with our parent company, Daicel Corporation, to put in place a global audit system which will further improve the quality of our auditing.